 Tuition & Fees

-The cost of EWU in the High School courses is $65 per credit.
-Some high schools do have subsidy funding to allow juniors and seniors to take up to 10 credits at no cost.
-Contact your high school to see if they have subsidy money available to help pay for credits.
+EWU in the High School courses are free to all public school students, or $65 per credit for all private school students, for the 2023-2024 Academic Year.
 EWU pays for all placement testing and course fees.
 Depending on the course, you may need to buy a textbook.
 Download the Student Handbook for complete program information.

 Online Using EagleNET

-- PIN: Student’s birthday in this format: mmddyy
+- PIN: Student’s birthday in the following format: mmddyy.

-- Include student’s ID # on Memo Line
+- Include the student’s 8-digit verification code (EWU ID) on Memo Line.

 - Mail to the following: